PeifferM/Meta-Front-End-Developer-Capstone-Final-Project/README.md

 # Little Lemon Restaurant ´Reserve a Table´

-Welcome to the Little Lemon Restaurant Online Reservation!
-This is a Capstone project for the Meta Front End Development course, developed using React hooks, HTML, and CSS.
+Welcome to the Little Lemon!
+This is a Capstone "Meta Front End Development" course, developed using React hooks, HTML, and CSS.

 ## Features
 * Restaurant information - including overview, special menu items, and testimonials
 * Available reservation times for a chosen date and party size
 * Reservation option by selecting a desired time slot and entering contact information
-* Clean UI design
+* Tidy UI design
 * Responsive design for optimal viewing on various devices
 *
 ### Technologies